UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

 The reality, though?
 Getting your hashtag off the ground requires active, ongoing promotion.

-But once your tag takes off, you benefit from a consistent source of new customer content.
+But once your tag takes off, you benefit from a consistent source of fresh user-generated content.

 2. Don’t Be Shy About Asking Followers to Post About Your Brand